 How was the word interpreted in the time of Isaiah?

-This word is commonly used in Semitic literature to refer to both the planet of Venus and the goddess named Venus.
+This word is commonly used in Semitic literature to refer to both the planet of Venus and the goddess associated Venus.
 In ancient Arab regions it also became synonymous with the moon god.
 Venus was the brightest object in the morning sky.
 The term was synonymous with the phrase “morning star.”
 It should come as no surprise that it’s followed by “son of the morning/dawn.”
-Now, to understand how sure this is we can check the Greek Septuagint which translated the Hebrew into Greek almost 200 years before Jesus walked the earth.
+Now, further verify this translation we can check the Greek Septuagint which translated the Hebrew into Greek almost 200 years before Jesus walked the earth.

 How did Day Star become Lucifer?

-But KJV translators and other early translators wanted to make sure people knew that this passage was an illusion to Satan (which is interpretive translating).
-They feared that translating הֵילֵ֣ל as morning star or the shining one would result in people not understanding the theology of Satan.
+KJV translators and other early translators wanted to make sure people knew that this passage was an illusion to Satan (which is interpretive translating, not word-for-word translating).
+They feared that translating הֵילֵ֣ל as “morning star” or “the shining one” would result in people not understanding the theology of Satan.
 So Lucifer stuck.
-But since Lucifer and Satan are now interchangeable in English, simply keeping Lucifer in the Bible masks what is actually being said in the passage.
-For example, the passage is clearly about the king of Babylon in it’s most basic reading.
+But since Lucifer and Satan have now become interchangeable in English, simply keeping Lucifer in the Bible masks what is actually being said in the passage.
+For example, the passage is clearly about the king of Babylon.
 If it has any allusion to Satan it’s merely interpretive and also debatable.
 The readers can decide for themselves based on their own study of scripture.

 How did Jesus also get called the Day Star?

-The real difficulty with this passage is that in Revelation 22:16 Jesus refers to himself as the Day Star… kind of.
+The real controversy with the day-star passage is that in Revelation 22:16 Jesus refers to himself as the Day Star… kind of.

 I am the root and the descendant of David, the bright morning star.
 (Revelation 22:16)